blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

     - endpoints: ["as200:eth1", "as300:eth2"]
     # IRRd ↔ AS300 (Transit)
     - endpoints: ["irrd:eth1", "as300:eth3"]
+    # bgpq4 ↔ AS300 (Transit)
+    - endpoints: ["bgpq4:eth1", "as300:eth4"]
 ```

 A few things to note in this topology:

 - The three FRR nodes use the official `quay.io/frrouting/frr:10.2.1` image.
 The `binds:` stanzas inject the *daemons* and *frr.conf* files directly into each container at startup.
 - The `exec:` stanzas assign IP addresses to the loopback and point-to-point interfaces.
 FRR's *zebra* daemon picks up these addresses from the Linux kernel and makes them available for BGP to announce.
 - The **IRRd node** uses our custom `irrd-lab` image built in Part 4.
 The `lab-irr-data.rpsl` file is bind-mounted into `/etc/irrd/`, where the entrypoint script expects it.
 The `exec:` stanzas add static routes so the IRRd container can reach all three AS prefixes via AS300.
+The route to `10.0.0.0/29` covers all four point-to-point link subnets.
+- The **bgpq4 node** uses the `bgpq4-utils` image we built earlier.
+It has a single point-to-point link to AS300 (eth4) and a default route pointing to AS300 at 10.0.0.7.
+This gives it Layer 3 reachability to the IRRd server through AS300's forwarding.
 - AS300's FRR configuration includes `network 10.0.0.4/31` so that AS100 and AS200 learn routes to the IRRd subnet via BGP.
 This mirrors how operators in the real world reach public IRR servers like RADB — over the Internet, through their transit providers.
+- AS300 has **four** point-to-point interfaces: eth1–eth3 for the three BGP peers, and eth4 for the bgpq4 utility container.

 ### FRR Configuration Files